Download the App

 itchy or runny nose

-mild nausea or gastrointestinal discomfort, a single episode of vomiting
+mild nausea or vomiting once

-swelling of face, lips, or tongue
+swelling of the face, lips, or tongue

 repetitive vomiting or diarrhea